 The protective payload fairing proved by this launch was built from only four instead of the usual 14 panels.
-Fewer metallic junctions reduced the mass by 107 kg, giving a performance gain of about 10 kg in geostationary transfer orbit.
+Fewer metallic junctions reduced the mass, giving a performance gain into geostationary transfer orbit.

 Different composite material and optimised manufacturing processes also lowered costs.
 From August, Vega will use fairings built in the same way.

 “Switzerland’s Ruag Space with Airbus Safran Launchers as prime contractor, developed this fairing under ESA’s Launchers Exploitation Accompaniment Programme which nurtures innovation within European industry to guarantee independent access to space for Europe.

 “This new fairing for Ariane 5 qualifies the manufacturing technology that will be used for Ariane 6, which will comprise only two panels,” commented ESA’s Daniel de Chambure, Ariane 5 Future Mission Manager.